kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ```

 - snd_ip, snd_port - behave like src_ip/src_port, but contain the
-  ip/port Kamailio will use to send the message
+  ip/port Kamailio will use to send the message.
+These are from a local socket.
 - to_ip, to_port - like above, but contain the ip/port the message
   will be sent to (not to be confused with dst_ip/dst_port, which are
   the destination of the original received request: Kamailio's ip and
-  port on which the message was received)
+  port on which the message was received).
+These are from peer address.
 - snd_proto, snd_af - behave like proto/af but contain the
   protocol/address family that Kamailio will use to send the message
 - msg:len - when used in an onsend_route, msg:len will contain the